markgrover/bdtc-hive/README.md

 To do before the presentation
 =============================
 1. Set up and install Hadoop and Hive.
 Easiest way is to actually download a demo VM with Hadoop, Hive and HBase installed.
 Cloudera Demo VMs are available [here](https://ccp.cloudera.com/display/SUPPORT/Cloudera's+Hadoop+Demo+VM+for+CDH4).
-2. On **your demo VM**, download the dataset by git cloning this repository(source: http://stat-computing.org/dataexpo/2009/the-data.html)
+2. On **your demo VM**, download the dataset by git cloning this repository:
 <pre>
 <code>
 cd ~